Raoul II of Tosny: Hastings (1066) and its aftermath

 He is one of the few proven companions of William the Conqueror known to have fought at the Battle of Hastings in 1066.
-Tradition says he gave up the role of standard bearer, his hereditary office, to Walter Giffard, in order to be able to fight closer to William, duke of Normandy.
+Tradition says he gave up the role of standard bearer, his hereditary office, to Walter Giffard, in order to be able to fight closer to William II, Duke of Normandy.

+Donation by Raoul de Tosny to found an abbey at La Croix-Saint-Leufroy, c.
+1071–1083.

 After the conquest, Raoul held a significant amount of lands in England.
 His western lands were concentrated in Herefordshire and Worcestershire, while his eastern possessions were mainly in Norfolk.
 The timing of these acquisitions is unclear.
 Some of it came directly after the conquest, but other parts probably came after the death of William FitzOsbern in 1071 and the forfeiture of Roger, earl of Hereford in 1075.
 He was granted Clifford Castle, and it is also believed that he held assets in the village of Hose, Leicestershire, which was split into two manors, Tosny's and that of the title holder of the Norman Belvoir Castle.
 However, most of his activity can be traced to Normandy, and he is said to have participated in Robert Curthose's rebellion in 1078.

 After William the Conqueror's death in 1087, Raoul expelled the ducal garrisons from his castles, and fought for Robert Curthose in 1088.
 In 1090, he fought against William of Breteuil and his half-brother William, Count of Évreux, sealing a victory when he captured the former.
 He obtained 3000 livres and the recognition of his son Roger as the heir to both.

 In the conflict of 1094, Raoul fought for William Rufus against Robert Curthose.
 After the death of William Rufus, Raoul and Count William attacked Robert Beaumont.
 Raoul died in 1102 or 1103, and he was buried at the Abbey of Conches.